Crell/enum-comparison/README.md

 The enums are defined the same way as in C (so individual enumerators' values can be specified, etc.).
 There is no automatic conversion from the scoped enum type to the underlying integer type.

-*Note:* Even though the defining keywords are `enum struct`, the type itself does not behave like a `struct`: no fields or member methods can be defined!
+*Note:* Even though the defining keywords are `enum struct`, the type itself does not behave like a `struct`: no fields or member methods can be defined.

 ```cpp
 #include <iostream>